chisophugis/rb/README.md

 basically straight copies of the pseudocode in the CLRS algorithms textbook without thinking twice about what is actually going on.
 See `bestiary/__info.lua` for more information.
-One particularly annoying example is that most implementations treat the left-hand and right-hand cases differently using an `if` with two basically identical branches, except switching left for right instead of storing child nodes in an array (e.g. `struct rb_node *children[2];`).
+One particularly annoying example of this is that most implementations treat the left-hand and right-hand cases differently using an `if` with two basically identical branches, except switching left for right instead of storing child nodes in an array (e.g. `struct rb_node *children[2];`).
 Another dead giveaway that the authors weren't thinking very hard and were instead just copying from CLRS is that they have the "end-game" code for insert rebalancing *inside* the loop that goes up the tree splitting